Paramount+: Sports programming

 Paramount+ also carries sports programming, in conjunction with CBS Sports.
 In November 2019, CBS announced that it had acquired streaming rights in the United States to the UEFA Champions League and Europa League in European soccer, replacing Turner Sports.
 All matches will stream on the service, with selected matches on the broadcast network and CBS Sports Network.
 The contract was initially to begin in the 2021–22 season and last through 2023–24.
 However, during a suspension of the 2019–20 season due to the COVID-19 pandemic in Europe, existing rightsholder Turner Sports opted out of its contract, and CBS took over the rights early for its remaining seasons.
 On August 19, 2022, UEFA extended the deal until 2030.

 The service has picked up other domestic and international soccer events as well, including the National Women's Soccer League (NWSL), CONCACAF Nations League, Women's Nations League, and 2022 CONCACAF Women's Championship, the Argentine Primera División, Brazilian Série A, and Italy's Serie A. As part of the NFL's rights renewal with CBS, Paramount+ gains expanded rights to stream games on both its premium and ad-supported tiers between 2021 and 2033.

-Paramount+ has also acquired exclusive rights in Mexico, Central America, Belize and Dominican Republic for the Premier League starting in the 2022/2023 season, and will carry rights in Brazil to air Copa Libertadores and Copa Sudamericana, beginning on the 2023 seasons for their respective football cups.
+On January 27, 2022, it was announced that the platform would broadcast all the matches of the Chile national team as well as the rest of the qualifying games (with the exception of the home games of the Brazil and Bolivia national teams) towards the 2026 World Cup. which would begin in 2023, sharing broadcasts with Pluto TV and the free-to-air television channel Chilevisión.
+Paramount+ has also acquired exclusive rights in Mexico, Central America, Belize and Dominican Republic for the Premier League starting in the 2022/2023 season, and began carrying rights in Brazil to air Copa Libertadores and Copa Sudamericana with the 2023 seasons for their respective football cups.

-In June 2022, Viacom 18, a joint venture between Paramount Global and Network 18, acquired the exclusive streaming rights to the IPL Cricket in India for five years.
-These rights were previously held by Disney+ Hotstar.
+On May 22, 2025, it was announced that World Rugby had secured an exclusive, multi-year, multi-platform rights agreement with CBS Sports for Paramount+ to become the U.S. home for all men’s and women’s World Rugby events through 2029, including the next three Rugby World Cups and all USA national team matches.